schollz/crawdad/README.md

 which will connect to Redis and dump all the links to-do, doing, done, and trashed.

-## Scraping
+## Pinching

+By "pinching" the *crawdad* will follow the specified links and extract data from each URL that can be dumped later.

-To scrape, you will need to make a [*pluck* TOML configuration file](https://github.com/schollz/pluck).
+You will need to make a [*pluck* TOML configuration file](https://github.com/schollz/pluck).
 For instance, I would like to scrape from my site, rpiai.com, the meta description and the title.
 My configuration, `pluck.toml`, looks like:

 ```toml
 [[pluck]]